-Golf course managers need to take time to consider the many avenues and strategies that exist for improving customer loyalty:
+Golf course managers need to take time to consider the many strategies that exist for improving customer loyalty

 Using a monthly newsletter can help disseminate important information about your golf course, create awareness of tournaments and events happening at your facility, and advertise deals in the pro shop and on the golf course.
 One example would be to engage players by creating a ranked leader board of top golfers.
 Your most competitive players will be excited for the competition and players who are listed will no doubt be very delighted.